anuket-project/anuket-specifications/doc/tech/README.md

 <a name="3.4.1"></a>
 ### 3.4.1 Relationship to ETSI-NFV

-The ETSI NFV ISG is very closely related to the CNTT, in that it is a group that is working on supporting technologies for NFV applications.
+The ETSI NFV ISG is very closely related to the CNTT, in that it is a group that is working on supporting technologies for NFV applications (**Figure 5** illustrates the scope of ETSI-NFV).
 To facilitate more collaboration as the project matures, the CNTT scope (**Figure 2** above) purposely references certain ETSI NFV reference points, as specified by [ETSI GS NFV 002](https://www.etsi.org/deliver/etsi_gs/NFV/001_099/002/01.02.01_60/gs_NFV002v010201p.pdf).

 <p align="center"><img src="./figures/tech_relation_etsi.png" alt="scope" title="Document Types" width="100%"/></p>
-<p align="center"><b>Figure 5:</b> CNTT Relationship with ETSI NFV.</p>
+<p align="center"><b>Figure 5:</b> Scope ETSI NFV.</p>

 <a name="3.4.2"></a>
 ### 3.4.2 Relationship to OPNFV and OVP